dfm/corner.py/docs/install.rst

 .. code-block:: bash

-    python setup.py install
+    python -m pip install .

 Tests
 -----

-If you installed from source, you can run the unit tests using `nose
+If you installed from source, you can run the unit tests.
-<http://nose.readthedocs.org/>`_.
 From the root of the source directory, run:

 .. code-block:: bash

-    nosetests corner
+    python -m pip install pytest -v tests

 This might take a few minutes but you shouldn't get any errors if all went as planned.